 In recent years, the volume of immigration applications that ISSS receives has significantly increased.
-To maintain excellent quality service and still meet departmental expectations, ISSS and OGC have concluded that it would be beneficial to provide Penn departments with options for handling employment-based permanent residency and O-1 applications.
+To maintain excellent quality service and still meet departmental expectations, ISSS and OGC concluded that it would be beneficial to provide Penn departments with options for handling employment-based PR and O-1 applications.

 Who selected the attorneys on the list?

 Potential firms were identified and interviewed by representatives from OGC and ISSS.
 Firms were selected after a thorough review based on several considerations, including their familiarity with higher education institutions, successful past experiences representing universities and/or Penn, foreign language skills of staff/diversity of staff, ability to handle a significant workload, ability to work as a team with members of the Penn community, familiarity with issues frequently occurring in Penn's immigration cases, and responsiveness and accessibility.

 How will a department know how to select an attorney from the list?

 The ISSS Retained Outside Immigration Counsel List provides information about the selected law firms.
 If the department knows the attorney it would like to work with, please check the appropriate box on the Permanent Residency (PR) Initial Review Form (fillable PDF) or Aliens of Extraordinary Ability O-1 Request Form (fillable PDF).
 If the department does not know which attorney it would like to work with, please contact ISSS for more information.